hookenz/amazon-ecr-credential-helper/README.md

-A simple wrapping up the amazon credential helper
+A simple installer for the Amazon credential helper.

+Usage is simply:

+  docker run -v /opt/bin:/opt/bin hookenz/amazon-ecr-credential-helper